gradle/gradle/design-docs/publication-model.md

 * Copy existing Maven publication tests for non-java projects and rework to use `maven-publish` plugin.
 * Lots more TBD

 ## Some fixes

 * Publishing to Ivy uses archivesBaseName for archive names.
+* Honour changes to the {organisation, module, revision} made by an ivy.xml XML hook
+* Honour changes to the {group, artifact, version} made by a pom.xml XML hook

 ## Allow Maven POM to be generated without publishing to a repository